senior88oqz/DevNotes/NGINX/READMD.md

 ### Server Configuration

 By default, the configuration file is named nginx.conf and placed in the directory `/usr/local/nginx/conf`, `/etc/nginx`, or `/usr/local/etc/nginx`.

+**NOTE: When adding new modules/recompling nginx, be careful about the installation path; pass configuration settings from `nginx -V` output; when asking whether to use existing binary file, choose `NO`**

 `/etc/nginx`: The Nginx configuration directory.
 All of the Nginx configuration files reside here.